awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.MySQL80.md

  For more information about these enhancements, see [Upgrading parallel query clusters to Aurora MySQL version 3](aurora-mysql-parallel-query.md#aurora-mysql-parallel-query-upgrade-pqv2)\.
 For general information about Aurora parallel query, see [Working with parallel query for Amazon Aurora MySQL](aurora-mysql-parallel-query.md)\.

+## Aurora MySQL version 3 prerequisite for Aurora MySQL Serverless v2<a name="AuroraMySQL.serverless-v2-8.0-prereq"></a>

+ Aurora MySQL version 3 is a prerequisite for all DB instances in an Aurora MySQL Serverless v2 cluster\.
+Aurora MySQL Serverless v2 includes support for reader instances in a DB cluster, and other Aurora features that aren't available for Aurora MySQL Serverless v1\.
+It also has faster and more granular scaling than Aurora MySQL Serverless v1\.

 ## Release notes for Aurora MySQL version 3<a name="AuroraMySQL.mysql80-bugs-fixed"></a>

  For the release notes for all Aurora MySQL version 3 releases, see [ Database engine updates for Amazon Aurora MySQL version 3](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraMySQLReleaseNotes/AuroraMySQL.Updates.30Updates.html) in the *Release Notes for Aurora MySQL*\.